 Missing payments on important accounts such as a mortgage is usually a last resort due to the risk of losing your home.
 Because of this, missed mortgage payments can look bad to potential lenders because it flags a serious issue with your ability to keep up repayments.

 One or two late payments on your mortgage is unlikely to stop you getting accepted again, but lenders will want to hear a good reason and see an otherwise healthy credit file.
 Timing is everything - the older the issue the less impact it will have.

-  If you need a mortgage after previous mortgage arrears, it’s a good idea to speak to a specialist mortgage advisor who deals with bad credit.
-The brokers we work with have seen it all and aren’t judgemental.
-Make an enquiry and get matched to the right broker for you.
+If you need a mortgage after previous mortgage arrears, it’s a good idea to speak to a specialist mortgage broker who deals with bad credit.
+Our Mortgage Experts have seen it all and aren’t judgemental.
+Make an enquiry to find out your options.